pubnub/chat-engine/README.md

 PubNub ChatEngine is an object oriented event emitter based framework for building chat applications in Javascript.
 It reduces the time to build chat applications drastically and provides essential components like typing indicators, online presence monitoring and message history out of the box.

-The real time server component is provided by PubNub.
+The real-time server component is provided by PubNub.
 ChatEngine is designed to be extensible and includes a plugin framework to make adding new features simple.

 # Documentation

-You can find the full docs on [the Github documentation website](https://pubnub.github.io/chat-engine/).
+You can find the full docs on [the documentation website](https://pubnub.github.io/chat-engine/).

 # Getting Started